 - Must show itself capable of dealing with customer complaints

-While the IFSC receives a lot of criticism for its soft approach to financial market regulation, we have recently read it is prepared to change its tactics and beef up the regulations.
+While the IFSC receives a lot of criticism for its soft approach to financial market regulation, it is in the process of changing its tactics and beefing up the regulations.

-How to check the details of IFSC regulated brokers
+How to check if a broker is IFSC regulated